AI4Bharat/IndicXlit/README.md

 <!-- heperlinks for downloading the models -->
 Roman to Indic model [v1.0](https://storage.googleapis.com/indic-xlit-public/final_model/indicxlit-en-indic-v1.0.zip)
 <!-- mirror links set up the public drive -->

+### Accessing on ULCA
+You can try out our models at [ULCA](https://bhashini.gov.in/ulca/model/explore-models) and filter for IndicTrans models.

 ## Running Inference